Robert J. Brennan

 Robert John Brennan (born June 7, 1962) is an American Catholic prelate who has served as bishop of Brooklyn in New York City since 2021.
-Previously he served as an auxiliary bishop of the Diocese of Rockville Centre in New York State from 2012 to 2019, and as bishop of Columbus in Ohio from 2019 to 2021.
+Previously, he served as an auxiliary bishop of the Diocese of Rockville Centre in New York State from 2012 to 2019, and as bishop of Columbus in Ohio from 2019 to 2021.

 Biography

 Early life

-Robert J. Brennan was born on June 7, 1962, to Robert and Patricia Brennan in the Bronx, New York.
+Brennan was born on June 7, 1962, to Robert and Patricia Brennan in The Bronx, New York.
 He has two brothers and two sisters.
 His maternal grandfather was an immigrant from Ireland.

 Brennan was raised in Lindenhurst, New York.
 He went to Our Lady of Perpetual Help Catholic School in Lindenhurst and then attended St. John the Baptist Diocesan High School in West Islip, New York.
-After finishing high school, Brennan entered St. John's University in Queens, New York, where he received a Bachelor of Science degree in mathematics and computer science.
+After finishing high school, Brennan entered St. John's University in Queens, where he received a Bachelor of Science degree in mathematics and computer science.

 Having decided to become a priest, Brennan enrolled at the Seminary of the Immaculate Conception in Huntington, New York, where he was awarded a Master of Divinity degree.